AR-TTA: A Simple Method for Real-World Continual Test-Time Adaptation: Experiments

 \section{Experiments}

-\paragraph{Datasets and Benchmarks} We evaluate the methods on four image classification tasks: CIFAR10-to-CIFAR10C, ImageNet-to-ImageNet-C, CLAD-C continual learning benchmark~\cite{verwimp2023clad} adapted to the test-time adaptation setting, and the benchmark created from the SHIFT dataset~\cite{shift2022}.
+\textbf{Datasets and Benchmarks.} We evaluate the methods on multiple image classification datasets with domain shifts.
+We use CIFAR10C and ImageNet-C as benchmarks with artificial, corruption-based shifts, widely utilized for evaluation of the test-time adaptation~approaches~\cite{SAR, COTTA,eata, dobler2023CVPRmeanteacher, TENT}.
+The experiments with natural shifts include tests on CIFAR10.1~\cite{cifar10.1} and SHIFT~\cite{shift2022} datasets, and CLAD-C continual learning benchmark~\cite{verwimp2023clad} adapted to the test-time adaptation setting.

-CIFAR10-to-CIFAR10C and ImageNet-to-ImageNet-C are widely used tasks in TTA.
-They involve training the source model on train split of clean CIFAR10/ImageNet datasets~\cite{cifar, imagenet} and test-time adaptation on CIFAR10C/ImageNet-C. CIFAR10C and ImageNet-C consist of images from clean datasets which were modified by 15 types of corruptions with 5 levels of severity\cite{hendrycks2019robustness}.
-They were first used for evaluating the robustness of neural network models and are now widely utilized for testing the adaptation capabilities of TTA methods.
-We test the adaptation on a standard sequence of the highest corruption severity level 5, frequently utilized by previous approaches~\cite{COTTA, eata, dobler2023CVPRmeanteacher}.
-For ImageNet-C we utilize a subset of 5000 samples for each corruption, based on \textit{RobustBench} library~\cite{croce2020robustbench}, following~\cite{COTTA}.